Blepharoplasty | Eyelid Surgery near Jackson, MS

 Eyelid surgery can make a huge impact on your overall look.
 Have you ever thought about the role your eyes play when you interact with other people?
 When someone looks you directly in the eyes, it makes you feel noticed and understood.
 Relationships often start with the locking of eyes, and we begin our first years of life communicating extensively with our gaze.
 Eyes are so important in the way we interact with each other, we often hear the eyes called the “windows to the soul.”

 Your eyelids frame your eyes, and sagging skin from the normal aging process may cause your eyes to look “tired.”
 Facial plastic surgeons use a surgical technique, called blepharoplasty, to help refresh the way your eyelids look and highlight the natural contour of your eyes.
-This type of surgery is safe, effective, and can dramatically improve your appearance.
+This type of facial plastic surgery is safe, effective, and can dramatically improve your appearance.

 Eyelid surgery can embolden you to make eye contact more often and live life more confidently.
 Regardless of your reasons for seeking blepharoplasty, our expert team at Faces in Ridgeland, MS, is dedicated to helping you achieve your cosmetic goals.

 What Is Eyelid Surgery and What are the Benefits?

 Eyelid surgery (also known as blepharoplasty or eye lift) is a procedure that can trim excess or sagging eyelid skin, and eliminate puffy under eye bags.
 It is often performed purely for cosmetic purposes; in some cases, it’s performed to help restore vision that has been obstructed due to excessively sagging eyelid skin.
 In many cases, the surgeon may also recommend a browlift as the eyebrow position can play a major role in upper eyelid sagging skin.

 Eyelid surgery is more typically performed on patients who are 35 and older who have noticed the effects of waning collagen production, gravity, and age.
 For many people, sagging eyelid skin and the development of under eye bags are some of the first major signs of age.
 These age-related changes can make you look tired and years older than you are, even if you feel great.